Accurate predictive model of band gap with selected important features based on explainable machine learning: Discussion

-When the SHAP importance of $\sigma(m)$ was recalculated using the \textit{17-feature set} (excluding $\sigma(Z)$), its rank dropped from 3rd to 15th, and its importance score decreased from 0.60 to 0.02, as shown in Supplementary Fig. \ref{fig:shap17}.
-A consistent trend was observed in the LASSO analysis: when $\sigma(Z)$ was excluded from the input feature set, the coefficient of $\sigma(m)$ became very small and negligible, as shown in Supplementary Fig. \ref{fig:lasso-1718}.
+When the SHAP importance of $\sigma(m)$ was recalculated using the \textit{17-feature set} (excluding $\sigma(Z)$), its rank dropped from 3rd to 15th, and its importance score decreased from 0.67 to 0.03, as shown in Supplementary Fig. \ref{fig:shap17}.
+A consistent trend was observed across SHAP, PFI, and LASSO analysis: when $\sigma(Z)$ was excluded from the input feature set, the PFI score of $\sigma(m)$ and its LASSO coefficient both decreased substantially (see Supplementary Figs. \ref{fig:pfi17} and \ref{fig:lasso-1718}), indicating that its apparent importance was largely driven by collinearity.
 This result suggests that neither feature is inherently crucial to the predictive performance of the model; rather, their apparent importance is overestimated when both are included, as they counterbalance each other’s impact on the predicted output.
 More generally, this counterbalancing effect serves as a methodological lesson: highly correlated features can artificially inflate each other’s importance scores in XML analyses, and their removal is essential for obtaining a true and reliable picture of feature contributions.
 SHAP analysis assumes feature independence.\cite{xai1-book,shap1} However, when applied in materials design, achieving complete independence is challenging because commonly used physics- and chemistry-based features often exhibit some degree of correlation.
 Therefore, strongly correlated features should be removed before performing XML analysis and regression modeling, even when using linear shrinkage methods such as LASSO, to ensure accurate and reliable results.

+As discussed here, the elimination of redundant features prior to XML analysis is essential to avoid distortion in feature importance estimation.
+In this process, two fundamental questions arise: how far the elimination should proceed, and which feature should be removed when redundancy is identified.
+These questions are inherent to feature selection under multicollinearity and cannot be uniquely determined without predefined criteria.

+In this study, feature elimination is guided by a performance-based stopping criterion, such that removal is continued only while predictive performance is preserved (Supplementary Table \ref{tab:feature_elimination}).
+As a result, the elimination process naturally converges to a feature set corresponding to a pairwise correlation level of 0.8.
+This shows that the correlation level is not imposed as a predefined threshold, but emerges from a performance-constrained elimination procedure.
+Notably, further removal at lower correlation levels leads to a statistically significant increase in prediction error.
+Therefore, a pair correlation level of 0.8 represents a practical balance between redundancy reduction and predictive stability.